UbiquityRobotics/learn/programming_your_robot/overview.md

 The launch files bring up the robot with the software needed for different configurations.
 They are described in [this GitHub repo](https://github.com/UbiquityRobotics/magni_robot/blob/indigo-devel/README.md).

-## Joystick and Other Operating Point Defaults

-#### Modify The Logitech Joystick Default Parameters

-The Logitech F710 is an approved joystick controller for the Magni robot.
-The default scale for the joystick is 0 to 1.0.
-Output values can be found in the file /opt/ros/kinetic/share/magni_teleop/param/logitech.yaml.
-The values most commonly modified are these:

-* scale_linear     This value controls the maximum velocity the joystick will control for maximum forward or reverse joystick movement.

-* scale_angular    This value controls the maximum turning rate in radians per second.
-Some users lower this for slower turning when the joystick is pushed all the way right or left.

 ## Learning ROS

 ROS has a wide user base and there are lots of resources to learn how to program with it.